 2. Preparing the kataifi base

 01. To prepare the base, I start by chopping the walnuts.
-I’m adding them to a small blender until they are coarsely chopped.
+I’m adding them to a small chopper until they are coarsely chopped.
 Then I add them to a bowl with the ground cinnamon and set aside.
 The walnuts are to be used with the kataifi for the base and add a bit of texture and a nutty flavor to the base.
 If you like to make the ekmek kataifi nut-free, then you could leave them out.

 02. My kataifi dough is already thawed from the night before and ready to be used.
 Using my hands, I start pulling apart the kataifi.
 In the package, it’s quite compact like a block, so what we want is to pull it apart until it triples its size.
 In the end, it will be more airy and light.

 03. I’m using a big rectangular tray 15x11 inches, you could also use a rectangular pyrex tray, just make sure that it’s deep enough for all the layers, at least 2 inches.
 Before layering the kataifi, I’m brushing the bottom of the tray with some melted butter.
 You need some good quality butter to elevate the taste of the kataifi base.

 04. I split the kataifi into three big chunks.
 I add the first layer and then spread 2-3 tablespoons of the chopped walnuts around.
 Don’t worry if there are any gaps as you will add the next two layers on top.